What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Related Work

 \section{Related Work}

 \paragraph{Evidence-Based Fact Checking.} Most existing work~\cite{qi2024sniffer, li-etal-2025-cmie, wu2025e2lvlm, wan2025difar} focuses on fact-checking, leveraging retrieved external evidence to assess the factual correctness of image–text pairs.
 Recent studies~\cite{tracer, OmiGraph} have also examined omissions, but they mainly retrieve missing information to infer implied intent and use it as an auxiliary signal for fact verification.
-In contrast, we study a different yet underexplored form of deception: content that remains factually correct in the full context but becomes misleading due to critical omissions at the preview level (see more details of related works in Appendix~\ref{app:related_work}).
+In contrast, we study a different yet underexplored form of deception: content that remains factually correct in the full context but becomes misleading due to critical omissions at the preview level.

 \paragraph{News Preview Understanding Beyond Veracity.} Recent studies have also examined how the \emph{presentation} of news shapes audience understanding and dissemination outcomes.
-DeceptionDecoder~\cite{wu2025seeing} analyzes misleading presentations constructed by creators under different intents, while NINT and InSide~\cite{NINT,Inside} leverage intent as an auxiliary signal for misinformation detection.
+DeceptionDecoded~\cite{wu2025seeing} analyzes misleading presentations constructed by creators under different intents, while NINT and InSide~\cite{NINT,Inside} leverage intent as an auxiliary signal for misinformation detection.
 Journalism research on framing~\cite{de2005news,arora2025multi_framing,moernaut2020visual} focuses on identifying and attributing frame categories, and clickbait studies~\cite{wang2025multi,yu2024multimodalclick,hagen2022clickbait} investigate how previews influence clicks and engagement.
-However, none of these lines of work characterizes the reader understanding gap induced between the preview and the full context (see more details of related works in Appendix~\ref{app:related_work}).
+However, none of these lines of work explicitly characterizes the reader understanding gap induced between the preview and the full context.